 Dimly, I wonder if this is finally that moment – this is it.
 This time is the last time.
 The pressure will break within, and my ultimate release will occur.
 Closing my eyes with grief, I quietly breathe out a goodbye of love to all my sons, my husband, my friends.

 Later, the room comes into a blurred focus.
 Breathing becomes automatic, as it is meant to be.
 The pain and swelling dam bursts, releasing a cascade of pressure flooding and pounding my whole body.

 Often for days after, I will wander without energy or thought, unable to read, to laugh, to truly live.

 Awakening each morning always begins with one thought:

-Will this be a day of wandering in wonderment, living an actively lived life;
+Will this be a day of living an actively lived life;

-Or will this be a day of wandering in pain, living a wasteland of a half-seen, half-felt, half-lived life?
+Or, will this be a day of living a painful wasteland in a half-seen, half-felt, half-lived life?

-When a new morning’s sunshine illuminates my focus on my bedroom’s blue-sky ceiling, the calm rhythmic breathing of my husband and my own fills the room.
+When a new morning’s sunshine illuminates my bedroom’s blue-sky ceiling, my calm rhythmic breathing fills the room.

 Turning over, I smile.

 Today will be a good day to write.